-Because Ms. Houghtaling preferred serving as an alternate for the next two years Staff recommends reappointing Ms. Mauldin and Ms. Roberson and appointing Mr. Silva for the Social Services representative seats, and appointing Ms. Houghtaling for the Social Services alternate seat.
+Because Ms. Houghtaling preferred serving as an alternate, staff recommends reappointing Ms. Mauldin and Ms. Roberson and appointing Mr. Silva for the Social Services representative seats with term expiring on June 2024 and appointing Ms. Houghtaling for the Social Services alternate seat with term expiring on June 2023.